 The HPSI classes were categorized by the number of pump trains (no specification on pump type) used in the SPAR models.
 Class 2 HPSI includes configurations that effectively result in a success criterion of one of two pumps.
 Class 3 HPSI includes configurations that effectively result in a success criterion of one of three pumps.
 HPSI designs effectively resulting in a success criterion of one of four or more are included in Class 4.
-Table 1 summarizes the plants and their HPSI classes.
+Table 1 summarizes the plants, their HPSI classes, and the SPAR model versions used in this study.

 The HPSI model is evaluated using the small loss-of-coolant accident (SLOCA) flag set in the SPAR model.
 The SLOCA flag set assumes all support systems are available and that the HPSI system is required to perform to mitigate the effects of the SLOCA initiating event.
 All models include failures due to unavailability while in test or maintenance.
-Human error and recovery events in the models are set to "False" in the study for the results to represent the mechanical part of the system.
-An overview of the trending methods, glossary of terms, and abbreviations are in the Overview and Reference document [4] on the Nuclear Regulatory Commission (NRC) Reactor Operational Experience Results and Databases web page (https://nrcoe.inl.gov/).
+Human error and recovery events in the models are set to "Ignore" in the study for the results to represent the mechanical part of the system.
+An overview of the trending methods, glossary of terms, and abbreviations are in the Overview and Reference document [5] on the NRC web page (https://nrcoe.inl.gov).

 Two variations of the HPSI system model are implemented and calculated.
-The HPSI start-only model is the HPSI SPAR model modified by setting all fail-to-run basic events to zero (False), all human error and recovery events to False, and all cooling basic events to False.
-The 8-hour mission model sets all human error and recovery events to False.
+The HPSI start-only model is the HPSI SPAR model modified by setting all fail-to-run basic events to zero ("False"), all human error and recovery events to "Ignore," and all cooling basic events to "False."
+The 8-hour mission model sets all human error and recovery events to "Ignore."